UgnilJoZ/alphamg/README.md

 ## Install
 To install, put this repository's content into "{Your minetest directory}/mods/alphamg".

-If you have git installed, you can go to your mods directory and type `https://github.com/UgnilJoZ/alphamg.git`.
+If you have git installed, you can go to your mods directory and type `git clone https://github.com/UgnilJoZ/alphamg.git`.

 ## Technical structure
 This actually a modpack.
 I wanted the MG to be modulary because the last try was "too many" code at one place.